-Credit card reimbursement fees attributed to Maine.
-Credit card reimbursement fees, including related payment processing fees, attributed to Maine are determined based on the ratio of credit card interest, fees and penalties associated with Maine credit card holders to all credit card interest, fees and penalties.

-Receipts from merchant discount, including related payment processing fees, are attributed to Maine if the commercial domicile of the merchant is in Maine.
+Credit cards: Interest (including fees and penalties in the nature of interest) from credit card receivables and receipts from fees (such as annual fees) charged to credit card holders with billing addresses in Maine.
+Net gains from the sale of credit card receivables and credit card reimbursement fees, including related payment processing fees, based on the ratio of credit card interest, fees and penalties associated with Maine credit card holders to all credit card interest, fees and penalties.
+Receipts from merchant discount, including related payment processing fees, if the commercial domicile of the merchant is in Maine.